Drugs and alcohol

 Specialist support on campus

-If you’re concerned about your own drinking or drug use, or another student’s, there’s support available for you on campus.
+If you’re concerned about your own drinking or drug use, or another student’s, there’s free confidential advice and support available for you on campus.

 Student Counselling and Wellbeing

 The Student Counselling and Wellbeing team offer free, confidential support to all students at Leeds.
-The service is a multi-professional team of Counsellors, Wellbeing Practitioners and Mental Health Advisors who are trained to help with a range of difficulties including substance abuse.
+The service is a multi-professional team of Counsellors, Wellbeing Practitioners and Mental Health Advisors who can help you if you feel that substance use is affecting your mental health or wellbeing.

 LUU Help and Support

 LUU Help and Support are a confidential service, independent from the University.
-They offer expert advice to students and can help you navigate things like substance abuse and addictions support.
-LUU Help and Support often work with University services like Student Counselling and Wellbeing to get you the support you need.
+They often work with University services like Student Counselling and Wellbeing, as well as external services like Forward Leeds, to get you the support you need.
+LUU also offers free drug testing kits (subject to availability) that are available for collection from the Advice Office from 9am-5pm on weekdays.

 Harassment and Misconduct team

 The Harassment and Misconduct team are the University’s recommended first point of contact for any student who has been impacted by violence, abuse, bullying, harassment or discrimination.
-This includes drink and needle spiking.
+This includes any incidents of alcohol or drug-related violence, including drink and needle spiking.
 The specialist team offer confidential support and information to help you choose what next step feels right for you.

 Residence Life Wardens